DOI-USGS/sfrmaker/README.md

 	- can also generate a plot of segments that go below the model bottom, but need to run Assign_Layers.py first to get below_bot.csv

-######	Dependencies:
+	Dependencies:
-     	STOP_compare.py (generates columns of model top elev, SFR streambed top, and their differece, indexed by segment) Fix_segment_ends.py  (Adjusts segment end elevations within the constraints of up/down segment min/max elevations) Plot_segment_profiles.py  (Has generic code to plot SFR segments with land surface or any other elevation) pandas (non-standard module of Python- used to quickly sort 50 biggest floating and incised reaches; this could probably be done by numpy)
+		-STOP_compare.py (generates columns of model top elev, SFR streambed top, and their differece, indexed by segment) -Fix_segment_ends.py  (Adjusts segment end elevations within the constraints of up/down segment min/max elevations) -Plot_segment_profiles.py  (Has generic code to plot SFR segments with land surface or any other elevation) -pandas (non-standard module of Python- used to quickly sort 50 biggest floating and incised reaches; this could probably be done by numpy)

 	Inputs:
 		- GWVmat1 (from SFR_utilities.py)
 		- GWVmat2 (from SFR_utilties.py)
 		- ascii array of model top elevations
 		- ascii multi-layer array of model bottom elevations

 	Outputs:
 		- GWVmat1
 		- PDF of profiles for selected SFR segments compared to land surface
 		- fix_w_DEM_interps.txt (file recording adjustments made to reaches that are initially below the segment end)
 		- fix_w_DEM_errors.txt (reports 0-slope errors, etc.)

 ##### 11) run Assign_Layers.py